HOW TO BUY

 Where to buy luxury watches for the best prices

 At Gemma by WP Diamonds, you can shop our wide selection of pre-owned luxury watches at up to 80 percent off retail.
 Find everything from a Bucherer Traveltec to a Maurice Lacroix Jour et Nuit—all authenticated by our team of luxury experts.
-And, if you’re in the market for something to complement your watch, we carry an assortment of bracelets, rings, and other pre-owned pieces—all authenticated by our team of luxury jewelry experts.
+And, if you’re in the market for something to complement your watch, we carry an assortment of used designer bracelets, used designer rings and other pre-owned pieces—all authenticated by our team of luxury jewelry experts.

 With our deep discounts, easy monthly payment plans, free U.S. shipping, and 14-day return policy, your opportunity to own one—or more—luxury watches is just a click away.